Is absolutely everyone stressed out these days?

 Select as many or as few as you would like.
 The goal is to use one each week, but you can mix them up and rotate them over the coming year.
 To learn more about how to execute these tips, download my free 50-page e-book, 21 Simple Stress Tips.

-Circle the stress reduction techniques you would like to use this year.
+Circle the stress reduction techniques you would like to use in the coming months.
 Set yourself up for success by choosing ones that immediately catch your interest, that would feel enjoyable to you, and that would be easy for you to consistently integrate into your life.

 - Learn my early warning signs of stress and practice catching stress before it catches me.